A word from GDB

 Newborns have 2 soft spots!

 There are two soft spots on most newborns: one on the top of the head and the other on the back.
-These are soft, so maneuvering through the birth canal was a bit easier.
+These are intentionally soft so maneuvering through the birth canal was a bit easier.
 The head may therefore look a little deformed, but this will be changing with each day!
 The soft spots are actually places were the bones haven’t grown together yet.
 Though this might sound like something you shouldn’t touch and be very gentle around, they are actually stronger than you think.
-You can touch and handle hair around these spots, you have no real potential of puncturing the spot.
 You may actually be able to even feel a pulse as blood vessels covering the brain are just below the soft spots!

 Newborn bodies change quickly

 - The umbilical cord will need to stay dry so it can fall off.
 It is normal to have a bit of blood once it falls off, but a scab will follow shortly after.

 - Dry skin is very normal.
 Your baby has just entered into the arid air of the world after about nine months in liquid!
 Most of the dry skin will peel and flake off, but you can apply a fragrance-free lotion if you desire.
 Baby acne usually sets in after the first month and can last a few months.
 Do not treat this like you would an adult acne, their hormones will balance out.
 Washing skin and face with warm water daily is recommended, but remember newborns don’t get quite as dirty as quickly!